 An M of 0.17 was based on the empirical age distribution from the offshore Banks Peninsula survey in 2016, aged using the blue cod age determination protocol.
 The M estimate is based on the 1% tail of the distribution, which was 27 years, not the maximum age.
 The default M for blue cod was changed from 0.14 to 0.17 in April 2019 following the recommendation of the Inshore Working Group.
-Previous spawner-per-recruit ratio (SPR) analyses carried out using 0.14 are being updated following routine blue cod surveys.

 Blue cod have an annual reproductive cycle with an extended spawning season during late winter and spring.
 Spawning has been reported within inshore and mid-shelf waters.
 It is also likely that spawning occurs in outer-shelf waters.
 Ripe blue cod are also found in all areas fished commercially by blue cod fishers during the spawning season.
 Batch fecundity was estimated by Beer et al (2013).
 Eggs are pelagic for about five days after spawning, and the larvae are pelagic for about five more days before settling onto the seabed.
 Juveniles (less than about 10 cm TL) are not caught by commercial potting or lining, and therefore blue cod are not vulnerable to the main commercial fishing methods until they are mature.
-Recreational methods do catch juveniles, but since this species does not have a swim bladder, the survival of these fish is good if they are caught using large hooks (6/0) (which do not result in gut hooking) and returned to the sea quickly (Carbines 1999).
+The commercial potting mesh size of 54 mm allows fish of about 33 cm and below to escape.
+Recreational methods do catch juveniles, but, since this species does not have a swim bladder, the survival of these fish is good if they are caught using large hooks (6/0) (which do not result in gut hooking) and returned to the sea quickly (Carbines 1999).